 In partnership with FAME, iGrad helps college students and graduates succeed through free online financial literacy tools that offer an interactive experience.
 This financial education resource helps students sharpen their knowledge about borrowing and repaying student loans, affording a home, paying credit card bills, investing, and budgeting.
 Sign up through FAME today at FAME.igrad.com, or if you are attending a participating college, sign up through your college:

-FAME is not responsible for the content of SALT or iGrad.
+FAME is not responsible for the content of iGrad.

 - Know your goals, or what is most important to you, when you think about the cost of borrowing; and then compare loan options to find the right fit to achieve those goals:

 - Having the lowest interest rate